How to Sleep With Shoulder Pain in 2025: Best Positions for Rotator Cuff or Shoulder Injuries

 1) Choose Your Pillow Wisely

 If you wake up with shoulder or neck pain, you're likely sleeping with a lackluster pillow.
 Be sure to choose a pillow that's firm enough to provide support.
 A memory foam pillow can typically provide the right support to minimize pressure on your upper body regardless of sleep position.
-The pillow should also be the right width to fill the space between your head and the bed - about the width of your shoulder.
+The pillow should also be the right width to fill the space between your head and the bed, about the width of your shoulder.

 2) Practice Good Sleep Hygiene